gotchoices/MyCHIPs/doc/learn-users.md

   There are currently a limited number of these authorities established in a reliable way and you typically have to pay one of them to participate.

-MyCHIPs data is designed to work with or without DNS.
+MyCHIPs is designed to work with or without DNS.
 And user addresses are meant to be private unless and until the owner chooses to make them known.

 ### CHIP Addresses